 Asset Based Socio-Economic Development

-The Asset-Based Socio-Economic Development (ABSED) programme aims to challenge the conventional needs-based mind set, to encourage a more creative community-based development.
+The Asset-Based Socio-Economic Development (ABSED) programme, offered by the Johannesburg Business School Centre for Entrepreneurship (JBSCE) aims to challenge the conventional needs-based mind set, to encourage a more creative community-based development.

 - The principles needed to move from community dependence to community self-reliance through a process of mapping skills;

 - The use of tools to build economic literacy;

 - Development Workers

 NQF Level 4 qualification, either: